easimon/tado-exporter/README.md

 The exporter discovers all homes attached to a single Tado° account at startup, and refreshes the home and zone layout every 5 minutes by default.
 Then, metrics are collected for all discovered zones whenever they are requested by calling the prometheus metrics endpoint (at most every 55 seconds by default).
+I.e. the metrics are only refreshed on demand -- when the exporter is not scraped, it will only make the home/zone discovery requests every now and then.

 ## References